Last updated: March 9, 2026

 - ginger tea

-⭐ IBS Snack List — Free Printable
+IBS Snack List โ Free Printable

-Start with one or two ideas from this guide.
+Start with one or two snacks.

 Notice how your body responds.